1. What is the Common Entrance exam?

 8. Do all private senior schools accept Level 1 papers?

-No, Brighton College doesn't.
+No, not all.
+Here in Sussex, Brighton College doesn't.
 Hurstpierpoint and Lancing College accept Level 1 in French and Latin only.
 Lancing will accept a Level 1 paper in a core subject if a student has English as a second language and has been in the country for a year.
 Some other schools, such as Farlington, Sion and the Towers, do allow for Level 1 papers.